 On-site, it is possible to have a drink or enjoy a dish comprised of locally sourced ingredients on the covered terrace of the bar - restaurant, which offers views over the lake.
 This establishment offers its guests quality cuisine, ice creams as well as delicious cocktails.
 All essential needs are met thanks to the grocery located by reception.

 A genuine fjord of 1,000 hectares of water in the mountains, the Lac de Sarrans lake measures nearly 35 kilometres long.
 It offers the opportunity of indulging in numerous activities, amongst which are kayaking, fishing, walking or even cycling.
-To take advantage of this vast expanse of water, the campsite makes available to holidaymakers pedalos, canoes, stand-up paddle boards and small motorboats.
+To take advantage of this vast expanse of water, the campsite makes available for holidaymaker hire pedalos, canoes, stand-up paddle boards and boats without needing a licence.

-Lastly, the staff on this friendly campsite do not hesitate to advise holidaymakers wishing to go out and explore the wonders of the region, from the Truyère gorges to the medieval towns and villages which are dotted around Aveyron.
+Lastly, the staff on this friendly campsite don’t think twice about advising holidaymakers wishing to go out and explore the region’s wonders, from the Truyère gorges to the medieval towns and villages which are dotted around the Aveyron department.
 This department is also acknowledged for its cultural and gastronomic treasures.
-There is thus nothing better whilst staying on the La Source campsite to enjoy the cuisine and gourmet specialities of the region, from truffade (a thick pancake with thinly sliced potatos, and cooked goose fat with strips of mild cheese such as Gruyére or Tomme fraiche de Cantal) to aligot (potatoes and Tomme cheese, often served with grilled meats or hot sausages).
-You should also take in farsou (sausage meat, baguette, onions and garlic) and tripoux (sheep tripe stuffed with sheep feet, sweet breads, herbs and garden vegetables).
+There is thus nothing better whilst staying on the La Source campsite to enjoy the cuisine and gourmet specialities of the region.
+From Truffade (a thick pancake with thinly sliced potatoes, and cooked goose fat with strips of mild cheese such as Gruyére or Tomme fraiche de Cantal) to Aligot (potatoes and Tomme cheese, often served with grilled meats or hot sausages).
+You should also take in Farsou (sausage meat, baguette, onions and garlic) and Tripou (sheep tripe stuffed with sheep feet, sweet breads, herbs and garden vegetables).